kuentodocs/kuentodocs.github.io/franzlab/workflows/imaging.md

 |:--:|
 |Edited image, dorsal view.|

-## Prepare the specimen to return it to the collection
+## Prepare the specimen to return it
-1. Pin he labels back (locality, barcode).
+1. Pin the labels back (locality, barcode).
 2. Add a “Photo taken” green label.
 3. Genitalia vials and determination labels should be pinned below the photo label.